sukritsangvong/Hearts/README.md

 When anyone gets to 20 points (for this demo version), the game will end, and the player with the lowest score will win (unless there's a tie, in which case play will continue)

+Warning: running this program on another paltforms rather than MacOS might mess up the text size in the graohic window